XBEAST1/XBEAST-Terminal-Theme/README.md

 <br><br>

-Then run all these commands
+Then open root terminal and run all these commands

 ```
 sudo bash install_powerline.sh